[2025] Canadians Submitting Taxes: how to get money for your fertility expenses

 Basically, the medical expenses have to be paid out of pocket and what this tax credit does is reduce what you’d be owing.
 That’s what it is in a nutshell.

-I’ve submitted fertility medication and my fertility treatments including in-vitro fertilization IVF and frozen embryo storage and embryo transfer.
-Every bit helps offset the fact that we had no insurance coverage for any medication or procedure.
+I’ve submitted fertility medication and my fertility treatments including in-vitro fertilization IVF and frozen embryo storage and embryo transfer procedure.
+Every bit helps offset the fact that we had no insurance coverage for any medication or procedure, or if you had partial.
 We did work with an accountant and I’m glad we did.

 The maximum amount you can claim differs by province and territory.